andyblarblar/timebay/docs/le-potato-setup.md

   - This indicates a power issue, so you'll need to make sure your source has >1A of current @ 5v.
 USB cables have been an issue for me before, so check that too.
 - To debug most networking issues, just connect the Potato to a monitor.
 Docker logs can display the sensor node executables output.
 - If the gateway node has a working layer 2 but not layer 3, (IE wireshark shows ARP but not pings), ensure the kernel parameters were actually applied.
+- If the sensors appear to be ignoring the vehicle, ensure they both have an object within 10m, and that object is > 20cm away from the vehicle.

 ### Notes
 - If you want to create many sensor nodes, it is possible to set one node up